InstaFall/Turkcell-Java-Odev2/README.md

 GYGY Java 2. Ödev

-Candidates ve Languages are separated and API is designed:
+Candidates and Languages are separated and API is designed:

 ![](https://i.imgur.com/NZbTXnd.png)